jacob-pro/astro-tablets/documents/intro.md

 99–110, 1994, \[Online\].
 Available:
 <http://adsabs.harvard.edu/full/1994JHA....25...99S>.

+\[11\] J. P. Britton, “Remarks on Strassmaier Cambyses 400,” *From the Banks of the Euphrates: Studies in Honor of Alice Louise Slotsky*, pp.
+7–33, 2008.

-\[11\] J. M. Steele and F. R. Stephenson, “Lunar eclipse times predicted by the Babylonians,” *Journal for the History of Astronomy*, vol. 28, no. 2, pp. 119–131, 1997, \[Online\].
+\[12\] J. M. Steele and F. R. Stephenson, “Lunar eclipse times predicted by the Babylonians,” *Journal for the History of Astronomy*, vol. 28, no. 2, pp. 119–131, 1997, \[Online\].
 Available:
 <https://journals.sagepub.com/doi/10.1177/002182869702800203>.